 But in the major metro areas of California, the situation is much different.
 In most major regions (see more specific analysis below) there is a greater shortage of cybersecurity workers.

-Across California, 78,886 people are employed in cybersecurity roles, and there are 36,602 cybersecurity job openings around the state.
+According to CyberSeek, there are 115,265 people employed in cybersecurity roles across California, and there are 83,196 cybersecurity job openings around the state.

 According to CyberSeek, the top cybersecurity job titles in California include: